dolphin-technologies/MOVE-demo-backend/README.md

 # MOVE Demo Backend
-The MOVE Demo Backend is a NodeJS application that can serve as the backend for the MOVE Demo App.
+The MOVE Demo Backend is a NodeJS application that can serve as the backend for the MOVE App.

 ## How to Deploy
 The Move Demo Backend is meant to be deployed as a Firebase Function.